Effective-Immediately/effective-immediately/README.md

 - [Mento](https://www.mento.co/relief-resources) has a free COVID-19 benefit-finder tool to help you determine (after a short quiz) which benefits you may qualify to receive for your situation.
 They also offer free or low-cost customized career coaching and guidance on many of the topics covered in this guide.

-- Your specific unemployment benefits will vary depending on your state, situation, etc. But you can start with [edd.ca.gov](https://edd.ca.gov) if you're in California, and the federal government also has info at [usa.gov/unemployment](https://www.usa.gov/unemployment).
+- Your specific unemployment benefits will vary depending on your state, situation, etc. [Gusto](https://gusto.com/blog/people-management/covid-state-unemployment-insurance-benefits) offers a list of all COVID-19 unemployment benefits for every US state.
+If you're in California, you can start with [edd.ca.gov](https://edd.ca.gov).
+The federal government also has info at [usa.gov/unemployment](https://www.usa.gov/unemployment).

 - In most cases you can apply for unemployment benefits as soon as you're no longer on company payroll.
 Beware of a common gotcha: if you learn you're laid off on Tuesday, but your company plans to call your "official last day" Friday, you can't apply for unemployment until Saturday.